clavecoder/clavecoder.github.io/resume/KENBRUBAKER.md

 > Enterprise Application Architect

-I am an incessantly driven technical leader of the craft of software development, having executed at all levels of the trade over my nearly 27 year career.
-I have provided technical management at several large companies and directed and participated in important software development efforts.
+I am an incessantly driven technical leader of the craft of software development, having executed at all levels of the trade.
+I have provided technical management at several large companies and directed and participated in important software development efforts throughout my nearly 27 year career.

 <!-- markdownlint-disable line-length -->